ATpoint/nf_blank/README.md

 ![example_failed](./images/x_failed.png)

+## Containers and conda environments

+The toy module in this repo defines the container (Docker/Singularity) and/or conda `environment.yml` inside the module itself rather than in a config file.
+This then basically allows (in case of multiple modules) to use a separate container/env per module which can be helpful if software turns out to be incompatible, requiring different environments.
+In the example `schema.nf` the `schema.environment` (for conda) is defined as `"$baseDir/environment.yml"`.
+Mind the double- rather than single quotes because `$baseDir` in this case must be allowed to expand.
+A single-quoted string would not be expanded and as the schema.nf is a custom approach rather than an in-built Nextflow feature it would not be expanded internally without the double-quoting.

 ## GitHub Actions

 We use [this Action](https://github.com/GuillaumeFalourd/assert-command-line-output) to run a CI ensuring that the schema validation works properly.
 It runs two workflows: